Inria-Empenn/narps_open_pipelines/docs/environment.md

            --run 'mkdir -p ~/.jupyter && echo c.NotebookApp.ip = \"0.0.0.0\" > ~/.jupyter/jupyter_notebook_config.py' > Dockerfile
 ```

-If you wish to create your own custom environment, make changes to the parameters, and build your custom image from the generated Dockerfile.
+And build a new image from the Dockerfile.

 ```bash
 # Replace IMAGE_NAME in the following command